-Hepatitis A has an incubation period (the time between infection and first symptoms) of 2 to 6 weeks.
-Hepatitis B only shows itself after 2 to 6 months.
+Hepatitis A has an incubation period (the time between infection and first symptoms) of 2 to 6 weeks ( 28 days on average).
+Hepatitis B only shows itself after 2 to 6 months ( 90 days on average).
 Most people with hepatitis A and B infections have mild or no symptoms.

 For people who get symptoms, flu-like warning symptoms (called a prodrome) often appear about 3 to 10 days before liver symptoms arrive.
 Symptoms include low-grade fever, muscle aches, loss of appetite, nausea, vomiting, and fatigue.
 Smokers may find they suddenly dislike smoking.
 In hepatitis B, these symptoms may be accompanied by joint pains and skin eruptions resembling urticaria (hives).

 After this, the urine may darken and jaundice may appear.
 In jaundice, the skin and the whites of the eyes take on a yellow tint.
 The inflamed liver is not able to perform its usual metabolic functions so that a substance called bilirubin (a by-product from old red blood cells that also causes bile to be yellow) builds up in the body.
 Bile is a fluid secreted by the liver that contains cholesterol, bile salts, and waste products such as bilirubin.